DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 available, close_date_tok, ?
 ```

 What is the semantical difference between 3rd and 4th sentence if you want to classify class of e-mails that contains potential customers?
 Basically, *nothing*.
 Sentence 1 rather looks like a complaint, with a past date reference.
-Raw forms reflect a very compactified form, your model won't suffer from data sparsity and date parsing really compactifies the corpus.
+Raw forms reflect a very compactified form, your model won't suffer from data sparsity; date parsing really compactifies the corpus.
 Even a vanilla SGD can perform very good with this training set.
 I prepared a tiny corpus to form a LM with [SRILM](http://www.speech.sri.com/projects/srilm):
 ```
 Let's schedule a call tomorrow morning.